LDAWG-a11y/a11yWebApp/src/guides/psbar-monitoring-and-enforcement-process.md

 [Read the GDS monitoring figures for 2020-2021](https://www.gov.uk/government/publications/accessibility-monitoring-of-public-sector-websites-and-mobile-apps-2020-2021/accessibility-monitoring-of-public-sector-websites-and-mobile-apps-2020-2021)

-Why do we report to the European Commission? – A history of PSBAR

 ### Level 3 - Enforcement

 Enforcement is the final stage reserved for when a resolution cannot be reached regarding a user complaint, or a lack of action by a public sector body in response to government monitoring.